-At the beginning of class, each group member needs to be randomly assigned a role assignment (engineer, pilot, project manager) to prevent any disputes within the group regarding who gets to fly first.
+At the beginning of class, each group member should be assigned a role assignment (engineer, pilot, project manager) at random, to prevent any disputes within the group of who gets to go first.

-At this point, the cadets should have finished building the cardboard drone arms from Lesson 3.
-Have each group make their drone with the PCB or cardboard arms, depending on which day, and each group should have their flight log with them before heading outside for a test flight.
+The students should each have their own custom arms made from Lesson 5.
+Each group should have their flight log with them before heading outside for a test flight.
 Each cadet is responsible for their own battery.

-To prevent any unauthorized drone flying in the classroom, the cadets must understand that turning on the drones in the middle of the classroom will result in their permit being revoked and will prevent them from flying for that lesson.
+To prevent any unauthorized drone flying in the classroom, the cadets must understand that turning on the drones in the middle of the classroom will result in their permit being revoked and prevent them from flying for that lesson.